 (e) Limitations on Communications.
 When communicating with a represented person pursuant to this Rule, no lawyer may

-(e)(1) inquire about privileged communications between the person and counsel or about information regarding litigation strategy or legal arguments of counsel or seek to induce the person to forgo representation or disregard the advice of the person= s counsel; or
+(e)(1) inquire about privileged communications between the person and their legal professional or about information regarding litigation strategy or legal arguments of their legal professional or seek to induce the person to forgo representation or disregard the advice of the person’s legal professional; or

-(e)(2) engage in negotiations of a plea agreement, settlement, statutory or non-statutory immunity agreement or other disposition of actual or potential criminal charges or civil enforcement claims or sentences or penalties with respect to the matter in which the person is represented by counsel unless such negotiations are permitted by law, rule or court order.
+(e)(2) engage in negotiations of a plea agreement, settlement, statutory or non-statutory immunity agreement or other disposition of actual or potential criminal charges or civil enforcement claims or sentences or penalties with respect to the matter in which the person is represented by a legal professional unless such negotiations are permitted by law, rule or court order.

-This Rule contributes to the proper functioning of the legal system by protecting a person who has chosen to be represented by a lawyer in a matter against possible overreaching by other lawyers who are participating in the matter, interference by those lawyers with the client-lawyer relationship and the uncounselled disclosure of information relating to the representation.
+This Rule contributes to the proper functioning of the legal system by protecting a person who has chosen to be represented by a legal professional in a matter against possible overreaching by other lawyers who are participating in the matter, interference by those lawyers with the client-legal professional relationship, and the uncounselled disclosure of information relating to the representation.

-This Rule applies to communications with any person who is represented by counsel concerning the matter to which the communication relates.
+This Rule applies to communications with any person who is represented by a legal professional concerning the matter to which the communication relates.

 This Rule applies even though the represented person initiates or consents to the communication.
 A lawyer must immediately terminate communication with a person if, after commencing communication, the lawyer learns that the person is one with whom communication is not permitted by this Rule.